 Interstate 610 (I-610) is the internal bypass road that divides Houston.
 It follows a 38-mile circular path around downtown Houston.

 The northern area of I-610 is especially dangerous and tends to host a large number of rollover accidents.

-State Highway 99, also known as the Grand Parkway, is a highway in Texas that opened its first section in 1994.
-When State Highway 99 is complete, it will be the longest beltway in the U.S., and the third (outer) loop within Houston-The Woodlands-Sugar Land metropolitan area.
+State Highway 99, also known as the Grand Parkway, is a highway in Texas that opened its first section in 1994 and it is currently the longest beltway in the U.S., and the third (outer) loop within Houston-The Woodlands-Sugar Land metropolitan area.
 Interstate 610 is the first (inner) loop, and Beltway 8 (Sam Houston Tollway) is the second (middle) loop.

-Collisions on State Highway 99 / Grand Parkway cause a multitude of injuries and deaths each year such as the rear-end collision of multiple vehicles in which a small child was killed and four people were injured.
+Collisions on State Highway 99 / Grand Parkway cause a multitude of injuries and deaths each year.
 Last year there were more than 100 accidents on SH-99 based on statistics from Houstontranstar.org

 What are the main reasons why these Houston freeways are so dangerous?